 Not a day goes by in our practice without at least one robust discussion concerning the concept of reasonableness.
-It’s a big five syllable word with a broad, squishy definition: “sound judgement, fairness.”
+It’s a big five syllable word with a broad, squishy definition: “sound judgment, fairness.”
 Its vastness creates room for everyone to have an opinion, which, ironically, creates much unreasonable havoc in the government contract audit and oversight community.

 As a regulatory concept, reasonableness is an important adjective that modifies costs and prices.
 It’s there to provide permission, rather than restriction.
 In the context of costs, it provides latitude for government contractors to conduct their business the way they do business.
 A cost is reasonable if, in its nature and amount, it does not exceed that which would be incurred by a prudent person in the conduct of competitive business.
 Under this construct, what’s reasonable is a much bigger field than what’s unreasonable, as illustrated in the graphic.